 Common harmless side effects of bismuth subsalicylate include a black-colored tongue and dark stools.
-In some cases, it can cause constipation, nausea and, rarely, ringing in your ears (tinnitus).
+In some cases, it can cause constipation, nausea and, rarely, ringing in your ears, called tinnitus.

-Anti-motility medications aren't recommended for infants or people with a fever or bloody diarrhea, as they can delay clearance of the infectious organisms and make the illness worse.
+Anti-motility medicines aren't recommended for infants or people with a fever or bloody diarrhea.
+This is because they can delay clearance of the infectious organisms and make the illness worse.

-Also, stop using anti-motility agents after 48 hours if you have abdominal pain or if your signs or symptoms worsen and your diarrhea continues.
+Also, stop using anti-motility agents after 48 hours if you have stomach pain or if your symptoms worsen and your diarrhea continues.
 In such cases, see a doctor.
 You may need blood or stool tests and treatment with an antibiotic.

 - Bismuth subsalicylate.
-This over-the-counter medication can decrease the frequency of your stools and shorten the duration of your illness.
+This nonprescription medicine can decrease the frequency of your stools and shorten the length of your illness.
 However, it isn't recommended for children, pregnant women or people who are allergic to aspirin.